tdworowy/kindle_highlights/md/Mistborn_The_Final_Empire_(Sanderson_Brandon).md

       “Oh, don’t worry.
 If you didn’t say some stupid things every once in a while, you certainly wouldn’t fit in with this group.
 Come on.”

+      “Anyone can believe in someone, or something, that always succeeds, mistress.
+But failure … now, that is hard to believe in, certainly and truly.
+Difficult enough to have value, I think.”